Primarily Teaching 2015

 A Summer Workshop for Educators on Using Historical Documents in the Classroom

-Digitization of documents related to our case studies will be our priority.
-You will find between 3 and 5 items (documents, photos, maps, etc.) to scan and describe.
-We will add these to our online tool for teaching with documents—DocsTeach.org—while participants are onsite.
-During the workshop, you'll produce a DocsTeach learning activity using the digitized materials.
+Digitization of documents related to our case studies is our priority.
+Participants find between 3 and 5 items (documents, photos, maps, etc.) to scan and describe.
+We add these to our online tool for teaching with documents—DocsTeach.org—while participants are onsite.
+During the workshop, participants produce DocsTeach learning activities using the digitized materials.

 - The fee for each of the workshops is $100, which includes all materials.